-Press the function button () Fig. 128 to show the directory.
+Press the () ) Fig. 127 function button to display the phonebook.
 The phonebook contains all the contacts of your mobile phone, which you can select one by one with the right switch and establish a connection by pressing it, or either access a list with available numbers first.
 For this purpose, during the first connection, you have to confirm the transfer of your mobile phone contacts.
-With the star button you can save a contact as a fast-dial number.
+With the star button you can save a contact as a fast-dial number